Tonzium/NHL_data-visualization/README.md

 ## Overview

-This repository contains analysis and visualizations of the player data from the NHL season 2023-2024.
-The goal is to uncover insights and trends in the performance and contracts of NHL players during this season.
-Data Description

 The dataset includes various statistics and attributes of NHL players from the 2023-2024 season.
 Below is an explanation of the columns included in the dataset:

 - DRAFTED: Draft information in the format draft number - round - year(team)